tytydraco/yessleep/out/We_called_the_wrong_911.md

 I glanced at my reflection in the mirror and walked nervously toward the front.

-That moment with the knob in my hand, I could've made a decision that saved me from the paranoia I've suffered since then.
+That moment with the knob in my hand, I could've made a decision that saved me from the paranoia I've suffered since.

 Instead, I let them in.

 The porch lights were off.
 The glow from the living room birthed uncanny shadows through the screen door onto the faces of the two outside.

 I waited for them to speak.
-Soundless and motionless, they seemingly refusing to breathe.
+Soundless and motionless, seemingly refusing to breathe.
 From each of their shadow-masked faces I could only make out a wide smile with teeth dimly illuminated behind the screen.

 That silence was far too uncomfortable.